 Windmills are free to visit except to peek inside the structure at least for one of the 13 mills.
 There are happy vibes all around and just looking at these historic structures gives so much joy.
 It is a uniquely pleasant experience one can only get in the home of windmills.
 Watch our video at the end if you like to see to believe.

 Architecture center of the world

 In Europe, it is very easy to do day trips with a well-connected rail system, it can be even across the countries.
-45 min ride from Amsterdam Centraal is a very well planned city with awe-mazing buildings every corner – Welcome to Rotterdam.
+45 min ride from Amsterdam Centraal is a very well-planned city with awe-mazing buildings on every corner – Welcome to Rotterdam.
 Starting from the Rotterdam Centraal to the Euromast tower, every building is an architectural beauty.
 No wonder, Rotterdam hosts International Architecture Biennale.

 A short ride from Rotterdam Centraal is Rotterdam Blaak which is a great spot to begin exploring the city.
 Just outside the station is Markthal (Market Hall).
-It is a very interesting building with a market place in the center surrounded by office and residential space.
+It is a very interesting building with a marketplace in the center surrounded by office and residential space.
 What so interesting you ask?
 It doesn’t end there.
-The market place is under a dome which is made of several panels filled with art.
+The marketplace is under a dome that is made of several panels filled with art.
 It is one of the first buildings in the world that could be seen by augmented reality.

 Just outside Markthal is Skyview DinnerWheel, if one would like to view the city skyline in style.
 And when finished another architectural wonder is waiting on the other side.
-Kijk-Kubus (Cube Houses) is innovation at its best.
-Designed as the urban style of living by optimizing the space, these colorful cube houses are peculiar and hard not to view them, with a surprised face.
+Kijk-Kubus (Cube Houses) is innovative at its best.
+Designed as the urban style of living by optimizing the space, these colorful cube houses are peculiar and hard not to view, with a surprised face.
 There is a museum and one can even stay a night to experience them to the fullest.

 We walked along the streets checking out the trendy shops and eateries to Erasmusbrug nicknamed ‘De Zwaan’ (The Swan) after its elegant shape.
 It completes the magnificent skyline of Rotterdam in style.